usdot-fhwa-OPS/V2X-Hub/README.md

 ## Set Up and Configuration Instructions

 The CommandPlugin plugin must be running to access the Administration Portal.
-Follow the instructions above to build the CommandPlugin.zip package and then refer to Chapter 3 of the V2X Hub Administration Portal User Guide for installation and configuration instructions.
+Follow the instructions above to build the CommandPlugin.zip package and then refer to Chapter 3 of the V2X Hub [Administration Portal User Guide](docs/V2I_Hub_AdministrationPortalUserGuide_Final.pdf) for installation and configuration instructions.

-Instructions can be found to install additional plugins in the [V2X Hub Software Configuration Guide](docs/V2I_Hub_Software_Configuration_Guide_Final.pdf).
+Instructions can be found to configure the other plugins in the [V2X Hub Software Configuration Guide](docs/V2I_Hub_Software_Configuration_Guide_Final.pdf).
 <!--- Darrell --->

 ## Administration Portal

-The Administrator Portal can be launched by opening the v2i-webportal/index.html file with either Chrome or Firefox.
+The Administrator Portal can be launched by opening the v2i-webportal/index.html (V2X-Hub/tools/v2i-webportal/) file with either Chrome or Firefox.
 Further instructions for hosting the portal on a web server can be found in the [Administration Portal User Guide](docs/V2I_Hub_AdministrationPortalUserGuide_Final.pdf).
 <!--- Darrell --->

 NOTE: The MAP plugin will need an input file in order to run.
 A sample input file for Turner-Fairbank has been included in this deployment in the Sample MAP Input folder.